PieterCooreman/ASP.py/README.md

 ## Compatibility Notes

-ASP.py targets practical app-level compatibility, not byte-for-byte IIS parity.
+ASPPY targets practical app-level compatibility, not byte-for-byte IIS parity.
 Locale-specific formatting, edge-case type coercion, and COM-level quirks may differ.
 SQL is executed as-is by the underlying driver — no dialect translation is performed.

-If you're migrating a critical application, run your own regression tests against ASP.py alongside IIS before cutting over.
+If you're migrating a critical application, run your own regression tests against ASPPY alongside IIS before cutting over.

 ---